saifurahman907/documentation/content/applications/hr/payroll.rst

 General information section
 ***************************

-- :guilabel:`Work Entry Type Name`: The name should be short and descriptive, such as `Sick Time` or `Public Holiday`.
+- :guilabel:`Work Entry Type Name`: the name should be short and descriptive, such as `Sick Time` or `Public Holiday`.
-- :guilabel:`Payroll Code`: This code appears with the work entry type on timesheets and payslips.
+- :guilabel:`Payroll Code`: this code appears with the work entry type on timesheets and payslips.
   Since the code is used in conjunction with the *Accounting* application, it is advised to check with the accounting department for a code to use.
-- :guilabel:`DMFA code`: This code is used to identify :abbr:`DMFA (De Multifunctionele Aangifte)` entries on a corresponding DMFA report.
+- :guilabel:`DMFA code`: this code is used to identify :abbr:`DMFA (De Multifunctionele Aangifte)` entries on a corresponding DMFA report.
 The DMFA report is a quarterly report that Belgian-based companies are required to submit for social security reporting purposes.
 This report states the work done by the employees during the quarter, as well as the salaries paid to those employees.
-- :guilabel:`External Code`: This code is used for exporting data to a third-party payroll service.
+- :guilabel:`External Code`: this code is used for exporting data to a third-party payroll service.
   Check with the third-party being used in order to determine the :guilabel:`External Code` to enter for the new work entry type.
-- :guilabel:`SDWorx code`: This code is only for companies that use SDWorx, a payroll service provider.
+- :guilabel:`SDWorx code`: this code is only for companies that use SDWorx, a payroll service provider.
-- :guilabel:`Color`: Select a color for the particular work entry type.
+- :guilabel:`Color`: select a color for the particular work entry type.

 Display in payslip section
 **************************